Skip to main content

 Theatre Student Learning Outcomes

-Understanding the Student Learning Outcomes provides a roadmap for developing essential skills in research, critical thinking, communication, collaboration, and cultural competency.
-Students not only enhance their academic and artistic proficiency but also prepare themselves for diverse professional opportunities within and beyond the realm of theatre.
+Understanding the Student Learning Outcomes provides a roadmap for developing essential skills in research, critical thinking, communication, collaboration and cultural competency.
+Our students not only enhance their academic and artistic proficiency but also prepare themselves for diverse professional opportunities within and beyond the realm of theatre.

 SLO 1: Research and Critical Thinking